How to Make Oatmeal

 This post may contain affiliate links.
 Please read our disclosure policy.

-Oatmeal is a staple in my house because it’s healthy, delicious and easy to make.
-We have it most mornings.
-Overnight oats in the summer, and slow cooker steel cut oats in winter.
-Between those seasons, there is nothing like a nice bowl of oatmeal cooked on the stove top.
+Oatmeal is a staple in my house because it’s healthy, delicious, and easy to make.
+We have it most mornings, with overnight oats in the summer and slow cooker steel-cut oats in winter.
+Between those seasons, there is nothing like a nice bowl of oatmeal cooked on the stovetop.
 It is a great basic meal that you can dress up in any way that you want.

 Oatmeal is one of those staples that every kitchen should have.
 I love that it keeps you full and gives you energy all morning long.